Otford railway station, New South Wales

 Otford railway station is located on the South Coast railway line in New South Wales, Australia.
 It serves the village of Otford opening on 3 October 1888.
 Two refuge sidings existed north of the station until removed in the 1980s.

-Platforms & services
+Platforms and services

 Otford has two side platforms and is serviced by NSW TrainLink South Coast line services travelling between Waterfall and Port Kembla.
 Some peak hour and late night services operate to Sydney Central, Bondi Junction and Kiama.